Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `createTextSelect`

 Creates a selectable line of text, with configurable hover, click, and disabled colours.
-Can be used to create a list box by placing them in a ScrollPane. `state` sets the initial interaction state.
+Can be used to create a list box by placing them in a ScrollPane.

+Text select specific properties can be accessed through the `widget` property.
+The widget type for text selects is [`tes3uiTextSelect`](https://mwse.github.io/MWSE/types/tes3uiTextSelect/).

 ```lua
 local result = tes3uiElement:createTextSelect(id, text, state)